Visual Impairment Team

 mobility, independent living skills and inclusion.

-The VI Team staff two Additionally Resourced Centres (ARCs) based within a mainstream primary and a mainstream secondary school in Bradford.
+The VI Team staff two Local Authority Led Resourced Provisions (LARPs) based within a mainstream primary (Grove House Primary) and a mainstream secondary school (Hanson School) in Bradford.

 How do I access the team?

-The VI Team has an open referral system meaning that anyone can contact the service to request input.
+The VI Team has an open referral system meaning that anyone can contact the service to request advice and support.
 However, the most common ways that children can be referred are via:

 - EA1 notifications from health or Early Years settings which are triaged,